Revanth1310/Wallet-Risk-Scoring-From-Scratch/README.md

-# 📘 Wallet Risk Scoring – README
+# 📘 Wallet Risk Scoring

 This project implements a DeFi wallet risk scoring model using publicly accessible wallet data from the Ethereum blockchain (via Covalent API).
 The goal is to assign a **risk score (0–1000)** to each wallet, reflecting its relative financial health and behavior.